roy845/FactoryManagement/client/README.md

 2. Fill in the necessary details for the new shift, such as the date, starting hour, and ending hour.
 3. Click the "Save" button to create the new shift.

+## Canceling the Creation of a New Shift

+1. On the "New Shift" page, click the "Cancel" button at the bottom.
+2. This will navigate you back to the "Shifts" page without saving the new shift.

 ## Update Shift Page

 This page allows users to update an existing shift with new details and allocate employees to the shift.